The Hague Justice Portal: Sections of the Portal

 The Portal itself comprises five main sections: ‘News and Events’, ‘Projects’, ‘Academic Research’, ‘The Hague’ and ‘Portal’.

 News and Events: This news section includes up-to-date information about what happens in the international courts and about their crucial judgments and decisions, issued from official sources and edited by legal experts.
 The event calendar announces legal events, conferences, lectures, and speeches taking place in The Hague.

 Academic Research: This is the focal point of the Portal where court documents, commentaries, articles, press releases and an important bibliography of books are accessible.
 The Hague Justice Journal – Journal Judiciaire de La Haye contains articles and commentaries by expert commentators analysing legal issues, as well as an overview of recent decisions.

 Projects: Currently, the Hague Justice Portal has two specific projects.
 The first one is undertaken in close collaboration with the Permanent Court of Arbitration (PCA) for the sake of digitalising a number of the Court’s historic international arbitral awards which were previously unavailable in electronic format.
 The second one is called the DomCLIC project, which is a pilot for an ever-expanding database of domestic jurisprudence relating to international criminal law from countries all over the world.

 In April 2014, Colette O'Donovan agreed to lead a new project.
 The Hague Justice Gender Project will focus on raising awareness of issues and events specifically relating to gender in international law.

-The Hague: This part of the website offers an interesting insight into the city of The Hague.
-Whether you are a tourist or an expatriate, or consider moving to The Hague, the Portal wishes to guide you in your first steps.
-Visitors also have access to a vacancy list of job opportunities in the city, including legal and justice-related employment and internship positions.
+The Hague: This part of the website offers insights into the city for residents, tourists, and expatriates.
+It includes a vacancy list of job opportunities in the city, including legal and justice-related employment and internship positions.

 Portal: This final section provides information about the Hague Academic Coalition(HAC) to which the Portal pertains.
 This consortium of institutions that work in the fields of international relations and international law offers their latest publications and research papers.